-Burgenland is the only state in Austria that hasn’t got a slice of the Alps.
-Compared to the its neighbours which have plenty of peaks well above 2000 metres, the state’s highest point is flimsy 884 metres above sea-level.
+Burgenland is the only state in Austria that has not got a slice of the Alps.
+Compared to its neighbours, which have plenty of peaks well above 2000 metres, the state’s highest point is flimsy 884 metres above sea-level.
 At first glance, the state might not seem to be as interesting as the rest of Austria.
-Nonetheless, even though it doesn’t have some of the dramatic natural features as other parts of Austria, the state has plenty of sights, sounds and unique characteristics to make a visit to Austria’s youngest state interesting.
+Nonetheless, even though it doesn’t have some of the dramatic natural features as other parts of Austria, the state has plenty of sights, sounds and unique characteristics.

 Youngest in the country

-Burgenland is the latest addition to Republic Austria, which was incorporated only in 1921.
-From 1648 until 1918, the Burgenland region was part of the Kingdom of Hungary (the other half of the Habsburg Empire).
-The state is a result of the chaos and political meddling after World War I. the winners of the war broke up the once mighty Austria-Hungarian Empire and the borders of Austria were re-drawn, creating Burgenland as a state in the new republic.
-Consequently, the three years after the end of the war in 1918 were marred by violent conflict.
+Burgenland is the latest addition to the Republic of Austria, which was incorporated only in 1921.
+From 1648 until 1918, the region was part of the Kingdom of Hungary (the other half of the Habsburg Empire).
+The state is a result of the chaos and political meddling after World War I. As the winners of the war broke up the once-mighty Austro-Hungarian Empire and created modern Austria, Burgenland was added to the new republic.
+Consequently, the three years following the end of the war in 1918, were marred by violent conflict.
 Sadly, this made the Austrians and Hungarians fight over the narrow sliver of land between the two newly created countries.
 Nevertheless, this animosity has long disappeared and today the neighbours live together in close contact.

-Burgenland is known for its mild climate and has on average more than 2000 sun-hours per year.
-The mild climate and flat low-lying landscape makes the state well suited for agriculture and wine-growing.
-Moverover, the warm and sunny summers also contribute to a large influx of tourists.
-Especially around the Lake Neusiedler (Neusiedlersee) in the north.
-At Apetlon, between the Neusiedlersee and the Hungarian border you find Austria’s lowest point at 114 above sea level.
-This in contrast to the country’s highest mountain, the Grossglockner at 3798 metres.
-However, move further south and the flat plains transform into hills.
-Burgenland occupies an erratic sliver of land which at its widest is 62 km (38 mi) and only 5 km (3.1 mi) at its narrowest.
-With this in mind, the long and narrow state can be divided in three unique regions, that have slightly different attractions for visitors.
+Burgenland is known for its mild climate, and has on average more than 2000 sun-hours per year.
+Moreover, warm and sunny summers make Burgenland a popular travel destination.
+The mild climate and flat low-lying landscape makes the state perfect for agriculture and wine-growing.
+Austria’s lowest point at only 114 metres (374 ft) above sea level, is located near Apetlon, between the Lake Neusiedler (Neusiedlersee) and the Hungarian border.
+This in contrast to the country’s highest mountain, the Grossglockner at 3798 metres (12.460 ft).
+However, moving further south and the flat plains transform into hills.
+Burgenland occupies an irregular sliver of land.
+At its widest it is 62 km (38 mi) and only 5 km (3.1 mi) at its narrowest.
+The long and narrow state can be divided into three unique regions, that all have different attractions.

 Lake Neusiedl (North Burgenland)